Dachaz/scenery/README.md

 ## Developer notes

 The project has been implemented in Python 2 to be compatible with a fairly outdated NAS that is running it.
+Minimum effort has been done to make this project run on Python 3 (using [six](https://six.readthedocs.io)).

 For the main part of the codebase, [PyBuilder](http://pybuilder.github.io) is used to do analysis (flake8, coverage), run the tests tests and bundle the package.